igorkulman/SwiftPascalInterpreter/README.md

 You can see what the AST looks like in the [unit tests](https://github.com/igorkulman/SwiftPascalInterpreter/blob/master/PascalInterpreter/PascalInterpreterTests/ParserTests.swift) or in the Playground where you can also use the `printTree()` method on any AST to see its visual representation printed into the console.

-### Symbol table
+### Semantic analyzer

-The [Symbol table](https://github.com/igorkulman/SwiftPascalInterpreter/blob/master/PascalInterpreter/PascalInterpreter/Symbol%20table/SymbolTable.swift) holds all the symbols used by a Pascal program, currently built in types (Integer, Real) and declared variable names.
-The symbol table is build by [Symbol table builder](https://github.com/igorkulman/SwiftPascalInterpreter/blob/master/PascalInterpreter/PascalInterpreter/Symbol%20table/SymbolTableBuilder.swift) from a Pascal program AST by walking the AST recursively.
-It also makes sure that only declared variables and are used in the Pascal program.
+The [Semantic analyzer](https://github.com/igorkulman/SwiftPascalInterpreter/blob/master/PascalInterpreter/PascalInterpreter/Semantic%20analyzer/Semanticanalyzer.swift) does static semantic checks on the Pascal program AST.
+It currently checks if all the used variables are declared beforehand and if there are any duplicate declarations.
+The result of semantic analysis is a [Symbol table](https://github.com/igorkulman/SwiftPascalInterpreter/blob/master/PascalInterpreter/PascalInterpreter/Semantic%20analyzer/SymbolTable.swift) that holds all the symbols used by a Pascal program, currently built in types (Integer, Real) and declared variable names.

 ### Interpreter